cassius-2/UK-Rental-Price-Comparison/README.md

 Watch the quick demo here: **[https://1drv.ms/v/c/370a9c539f5269d7/IQAs8Jix4TMsRZ81Ko3szZkVAZU_7ksKS9ixOoaoI-YTWJg?e=j5WEPG]**

+Note: Due to not having a Power Bi License, the demo is being shown on the desktop app so is not as smooth as it would be if it was published.

 ## Key Features & Technical Highlights

 This dashboard moves beyond standard drag-and-drop visuals, employing Power BI techniques to deliver an app-like experience: